The Grand Indian Route Logo TGRI-logo

 Also, you’d be lying if you tell us that you don’t like junk jewelry.
 The market is home to some crazy and gorgeous metal junk jewelry.
 Grab them all.
 Will you?
 A few souvenirs back to home are essential, folks.

-5. Tungabhadra chill scenes
+5. Tungabhadra Chill Scenes

 Cross the Tungabhadra river and find yourself in the very chilled out part of Hampi.